NitramDivad/Bamazon/README.md

         * The products table will be appropriately updated with each of the above functions

     * 'Supervisor'
-        * The Supervisor will have the the following two options:
+        * The Supervisor will have the the following three options:
             - View Product Sales by Department
             - Create New Department
+            - Quit Program
-        * View Product Sales will display a sumarized table which will include the Department ID, Name, Overhead Costs, Total Sales, and Profit
+        * View Product Sales will display a summarized table which will include the Department ID, Name, Overhead Costs, Total Sales, and Profit
         * Total Sales and Profit are calculated for display purposes and are not stored on the database

     * The table structure for both the products and the departments table can be found in their respective SQL files.
-Each does contain initilization data.
+Each does contain initialization data.

     * A Guide for use is also included.
 It can be found at the following link:  (to be provided)